szabgab/perlmaven.com/sites/en/pages/here-documents.md

 ## Warning: exact end-string at the end

 Maybe just a note.
-You have to make sure the end-string is duplicated at the end of the string
-<b>exactly</b> as it was at the beginning.
+You have to make sure the end-string is duplicated at the end of the string **exactly** as it was at the beginning.
 No white-spaces before, and no white spaces after.
 Otherwise Perl will not recognize it and will think the here-documents have not ended yet.
 That means you cannot indent the end tag to match the indentation of the rest of your code.
 Or can you?